PaddlePaddle/docs/doc/fluid/beginners_guide/install/CentOSen.md

 	`Docker run --name [Name of container] -it -v $PWD:/paddle <imagename> /bin/bash`

-	> In the above command, --name [Name of container] sets the name of the Docker; the -it parameter indicates that the container is running interactively with the machine; -v $PWD:/paddle specifies the current path (the PWD variable in Linux will expand to [The absolute path](https://baike.baidu.com/item/%E7%BB%9D%E5%AF%B9%E8%B7%AF%E5%BE%84/481185) of the current path is mounted to the /paddle directory inside the container; `<imagename>` specifies the name of the image to use, if you need to use our image please use `hub.baidubce.com/paddlepaddle/paddle:[tag]`.
+		> In the above command, --name [Name of container] sets the name of the Docker; the -it parameter indicates that the container is running interactively with the host machine; -v $PWD:/paddle specifies the current path (the PWD variable in Linux will expand to [The absolute path](https://baike.baidu.com/item/%E7%BB%9D%E5%AF%B9%E8%B7%AF%E5%BE%84/481185) of the current path ) which is mounted to the /paddle directory inside the container; `<imagename>` specifies the name of the image to use, if you need to use our image please use `hub.baidubce.com/paddlepaddle/paddle:[tag]`.
 Note: The meaning of the tag is the same as the second step. /bin/bash is the command to be executed in Docker.

-3. (Optional: When you need to enter the Docker container a second time) Use PaddlePaddle with the following command:
+3. (Optional: When you need to enter the Docker container a second time) re-enter the PaddlePaddle container with the following command:

 	`Docker start [Name of container]`